victorarias/victorarias.github.com/_posts/2013-09-17-extending-ruby-ruby-love-part-1.md

 Another great use of monkey patching is to customize behavior from code that you do not own, like for instance from a gem.
 Although useful, this kind of hacking can be dangerous: no one besides you expects the custom behavior, and this can lead to some hard debugging and a lot of frustration.
 My recommendation: **do it only when there is no other option, and start looking for an alternative** - I would, for example, talk to the gem author to try to find a better way to solve the problem.
 This can be a great opportunity to contribute with a Pull Request!

 One last thing before moving to the next (and best in my humble opinion) part: **Do not extend Ruby core classes!** [Monkey patching types like String is a very bad thing to do](http://brainspec.com/blog/2013/08/09/make-love-not-ruby-core-extensions/).
-A safer way to deal with problems that need core type extensions could be through decorators!
+A safer way to deal with problems that need core type extensions could be through decorators.

 ##Decoration